 Advisor's Role at Hearing: The complainant and respondent may be accompanied by an advisor during the hearing to determine responsibility.
 A party must identify his or her advisor (if any) at least 5 days prior to the hearing.
-The advisor's role at the hearing shall consist of (1) providing private advice to the party he/she is supporting and (2) questioning the opposing party and other witnesses.
+The advisor may fully participate to the same extent as a party, including by (1) making an opening and closing statement, (2) presenting relevant evidence, and (3) cross-examining adverse witnesses.
 The advisor can be anyone, including an attorney.
 A party may arrange for the party's advisor of choice to attend the hearing at the party's own expense.
-Alternatively, the College will select and provide an advisor to assist a party at the hearing to determine responsibility, without fee or charge, upon request.
+Alternatively, the University will select and provide an advisor to assist a party at the hearing to determine responsibility, without fee or charge, upon request.
 In either scenario, the advisor may only participate in the hearing to the extent allowed under this policy.
-A party who wants an advisor to be provided by the College should notify the Title IX Coordinator at least 15 days after the filing or receipt of the formal complaint.
+A party who wants an advisor to be provided by the University should notify the Title IX Coordinator at least 15 days after the filing or receipt of the formal complaint.

 Evidentiary Matters and Procedure: The parties, through their advisors, shall have an equal opportunity to question the opposing party and other witnesses, including fact and expert witnesses, and present other inculpatory or exculpatory evidence.
 Formal rules of evidence will not be observed during the hearing.
-The Hearing Officer will conduct the initial questioning of witnesses prior to the questioning by an advisor.
-The Hearing Officer will make all determinations regarding the order of witnesses, relevancy of questions, and the evidence to be considered or excluded during the hearing and decisionmaking process.
-The Hearing Officer may, in its discretion, choose to call the Investigator for the purpose of providing an overview of the investigation and findings.
+The Hearing Officer or Hearing Panel will conduct the initial questioning of witnesses prior to the questioning by an advisor.
+The Hearing Officer or Chair of the Hearing Panel (acting alone or in consultation with other panelists) will make all determinations regarding the order of witnesses, relevancy of questions, and the evidence to be considered or excluded during the hearing and decision-making process.
+The Hearing Officer or Hearing Panel may, in its discretion, choose to call the Investigator for the purpose of providing an overview of the investigation and findings.

-Witness Examinations by the Parties: Each party's advisor is permitted to question the opposing party and the other witnesses, so long as the questions are relevant and not duplicative of the questions posed by the Hearing Officer.
+Witness Examinations by the Parties: Each party's advisor is permitted to question the opposing party and the other witnesses, so long as the questions are relevant and not duplicative of the questions posed by the Hearing Officer or Hearing Panel.
 The questions may include challenges to credibility.
 No other questioning or speaking participation by an advisor will be allowed.
 A party may not examine a party or witness directly; rather, a party must utilize the services of an advisor for the purpose of posing questions to another party or witness.
-A party not represented by an advisor may, however, submit a list of proposed questions to the Hearing Officer and ask that the questions be posed to the opposing party or witness.
+A party not represented by an advisor may, however, submit a list of proposed questions to the Hearing Officer or Chair of the Hearing Panel and ask that the questions be posed to the opposing party or witness.